cnabio/cnab-spec/101-bundle-json.md

 - Name should be human-readable (TODO: Make this Graph Unicode characters)
 - Version MUST be a [SemVer2](https://semver.org) string

-Fields that do not match this specification _should_ cause failures.
+Fields that do not match this specification SHOULD cause failures.

 ## Informational Metadata